-Children with SEN may require additional support in articulating their views and aspirations.
+Children with SEND may require additional support in articulating their views and aspirations.
 Targeted work may be undertaken with the class teacher or TA.
 We have TAs who are trained in Emotional First Aid and Emotion Coaching.
 Some children might find it difficult to express their views verbally; if this is the case then alternative methods are sought, for example by using visual prompts and conversation cubes.

-Children with SEN are involved in setting and reviewing their own learning targets, as outlined on their individual provision maps.
+Children with SEND are involved in setting and reviewing their own learning targets, as outlined on their individual Support Plans.
 These documents are also shared and reviewed with you on a termly basis or more frequently if required.

-Pupil views are sought for annual reviews; these are maintained in order to track progress in the level of response as a child gets older.
+Pupil views are sought for annual reviews; these are maintained in order to track progress in the level of response.